Sue Clancy can be commissioned to create personalized portraits of pets, objects or places that tell a visual story of particular people.

-Sue Clancy creates portraits of dogs and cats as people.
-When creating a commissioned portrait – the dog looks like the real-life dog and includes elements from the real-life dog-owner’s life; objects, activities, favorite colors etc. “I preserve a likeness that captures the personality and spirit of a beloved being.” says Sue.
+When creating a commissioned pet portrait – the dog looks like the real-life dog and includes elements from the real-life dog-owner’s life; objects, activities, favorite colors etc. “I preserve a likeness that captures the personality and spirit of a beloved being.” says Clancy.
 “I also preserve aspects of the dog and human relationship creating a very personal visual story that merges the life of a person and their dog.
-My working method is the same for cats.”
+My working method is the same for cats and very similar for objects and places.”

-Most of the pieces pictured here are commissions that already have homes – they are included here as examples of dog portraits by Clancy – for more information or to commission a portrait of your dog or cat please contact Caplan Art Designs www.caplanartdesigns.com or Joseph Gierek Fine Art www.gierek.com .
+The pieces pictured below are commissions that already have homes – they are included here as examples of special commissions by Clancy – for more information or to commission a work of fine art please contact Caplan Art Designs www.caplanartdesigns.com or Joseph Gierek Fine Art www.gierek.com or the Aurora Gallery https://auroragalleryonline.com/

 Two blog post links that talk about the process of creating a color dog portrait: https://sueclancy.com/2017/03/31/fine-art-commission-bailey-at-the-lake/ and https://sueclancy.com/2017/03/20/the-art-commission-innocent/